3nityGitHub/MOBILE_FIRST-PROJECT/README.md

   * License

-# MOBILE FIRST PROJECT
+# MOBILE FIRST PROJECT AND DESKTOP VERSION

-> My second project at microverse showcasing my personal works to the world.
+> My second project at microverse showcasing my personal works to the world, starting with the mobile version first and proceeding to do the desktop version using media queries to make it responsive and work well on all platforms...

 ## Built With